 Timber sourcing: Every year, storms, insects and disease force down hundreds of thousands of trees across the US and around the world.
 How wonderful for mankind to rescue and wisely utilize this incredibly beautiful natural resource.
 I personally rescue regionally most of the wood for my turnings, and source some timber from regional saw mills and lumber suppliers including select international woods.

-Finishes: Mike's utilitarian bowls, platters and lidded boxes are finished with TY Food Safe Finish, a custom blend of utilitarian food safe oil (100% organic, zero voc, polymerized flax seed & shea oil), which penetrates and hardens in the wood, generally drying in 1-2 hours.
-Mike's winged natural edge art pieces are finished with a blend of penetrating oil and varnish that seals, protects and enhances the woods' inherent natural beauty, which Mike finally buffs resulting in a rich, warm glow.
+Finishes: Mike's sculptural geometrics as well as his utilitarian bowls and platters are finished with a 100% organic utilitarian food safe oil revealing the woods' inherent natural beauty while penetrating and hardening in the wood.
+Mike's winged natural edge art pieces are finished with a blend of penetrating oil and varnish that seals, protects and reveals the woods' inherent natural beauty, which Mike finally buffs resulting in a rich, warm glow.